cibele-as/cibele-as.github.io/_posts/2020-05-02-amazon-budgets-slack-integration.md

 }
 ```

-The last resource will be create budgets for services, it will receive a list of services and create a budget for each one.
+The last resource will be the budgets for services, it will receive a list of services and create a budget for each one.

 ``` hcl
 # modules/budgets/main.tf